chunkyguy/chunkyguy.github.io/_posts/2021-01-03-cpp-for-swift-devs.md

 ## String

-Coming to string interpolation, C++ isn't as good as Swift but nonetheless we can construct `string` with either explicit string conversion, like we saw above
+String interpolation in C++ isn't as good as with Swift.
+But nonetheless we can construct `string` with either explicit string conversion, like we saw above

 <table>
 <thead><tr><th>Swift</th><th>C++</th></tr></thead>